riverloopsec/killerbee/firmware/README.md

 + Hardware: 10-pin (2x5) 100-mm female-to-female ribbon cable (Digi-Key part H3AAH-1018G-ND)
 + Software: AVRDUDE (http://winavr.sourceforge.net for Windows or http://www.nongnu.org/avrdude for Linux)
 + Software: KillerBee Firmware for the RZUSBSTICK
-+ A Windows or Linux system for programming the RZ Raven USB Stick (one time operation)

 #### Procedure

 * For Windows users, install the AVR Dragon drivers provided with [the libusb-win32 software](http://sourceforge.net/projects/libusb-win32).
- * Download and extract the zip file, then launch the libusb-win32 `inf-wizard.exe` executable.
+** Download and extract the zip file, then launch the libusb-win32 `inf-wizard.exe` executable.
- * Connect the AVR Dragon to a USB port and click Next in the wizard to detect and identify the USB vendor ID and product ID 0x03EB and 0x2107 for the AVRDRAGON.
+** Connect the AVR Dragon to a USB port and click Next in the wizard to detect and identify the USB vendor ID and product ID 0x03EB and 0x2107 for the AVRDRAGON.
- * Complete the wizard by clicking Next, then Finish to install the drivers.
+** Complete the wizard by clicking Next, then Finish to install the drivers.
- * When prompted by Windows, click "Install This Driver Sofware Anyway".
+** When prompted by Windows, click "Install This Driver Sofware Anyway".

 * Copy the RZUSBSTICK firmware from `firmware/kb-rzusbstick-002.hex` to the directory where you extracted the AVRDUDE software.
- * Note: We are suggesting the -002 version now as some people report that -001 does not work on newer RZUSBSTICK versions.
+** Note: We are suggesting the -002 version now as some people report that -001 does not work on newer RZUSBSTICK versions.
 Change the filenames in the example commands below.

 * Connect the AVR Dragon programmer to the ribbon cable, and connect the 100-mm to 50-mm adapter with the header.
 * Prepare your terminal to flash the RZUSBSTICK by entering the following command at a